maxhu08/dwm-rev1/README.md

 # dwm-rev1

 This is a revision of my build of dwm.
-It is built off of `dwm-6.5`
+It is built off of `dwm-6.5`.
+I made this because my previous build of dwm was a little bit buggy and I decided it would be better to leave it as is, and make a completely new build of dwm in a seperate repo, which is what this is.

 ## patches